 Kathryn McDowell CBE DL, Managing Director, London Symphony Orchestra

 Jerwood Foundation made a grant of £1 million towards the London Symphony Orchestra's (LSO) transformation of Hawksmoor's Grade 1 listed St Luke's Church in London's EC1 from a derelict building into a unique education and performing arts venue.
-LSO St Luke's – with the Jerwood Hall at its heart – was opened by Baroness Blackstone, then Minister of the Arts.
+LSO St Luke's – with the Jerwood Hall at its heart – was opened by Baroness Blackstone, then Minister of the Arts in 2003.

-The Jerwood Hall provides vital space for the LSO's pioneering education and community programme – LSO Discovery – welcoming people of all ages and backgrounds into the building to engage in music, many for the very first time.
-Jerwood Hall also plays host to orchestral rehearsals, recordings, masterclasses and recitals, including free lunchtime concerts for the local community.
+Providing vital space for the LSO's pioneering education and community programme – LSO Discovery, Jerwood Hall welcomes people of all ages and backgrounds into the building to engage in music, many for the very first time.
+It also plays host to orchestral rehearsals, recordings, masterclasses and recitals, including free lunchtime concerts for the local community.